TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ### Poisson regression

-The underlying process is assumed to be one where events occur randomly, but with a constant average frequency.
-The likelihood of an event occurring is assumed to be independent of how long ago the last event was.
-An example of this type of process is nuclear decay: the rate of radioactive emissions is assumed to be constant (at least over short periods), but the timing is still random.
-In this case, the response variable can take on non-negative integer values (including `0`), representing the number of events observed within a given period.
+Another response data type that deserves special consideration is **count data**.
+Counts are always greater than or equal to zero and do not take on fractional values.
+Certain types of **memoryless** processes (where the the frequency of future events is independent of the history of events) with a **constant rate** (average number of events per unit of time does not change over time) are frequently modeled using Poisson regression.
+An example of this type of process is nuclear decay: the rate of radioactive emissions is assumed to be constant (at least over short periods), but the timing of individual events is still random.
+However, you will often see Poisson regression used in cases where independence of events is not assumed.
+For instance, the number of daily lightning strikes on the Empire State building is not constant over time, but increases during rainy weather and decreases in sunny weather.
+Nevertheless, if our model captures this structure in the data by including predictors associated with the weather, the residual variance around the predicted conditional mean number of strikes per day may well be expected to be 'close enough' to independent.
+As in the case of linear regression, the assumptions are more about the distribution of the model residuals than about the distribution of the data themselves.
+For Poisson regression, the error model is assumed to be a Poisson distribution.

-The distribution has a single parameter `lambda`, which represents the average rate with which events occur.
-The link function is `log(y)`. where `y` is a count.
-The variance of the data at any value of `lambda` is also `lambda`.
-So these data are not homoskedastic either:
+A Poisson distribution has a single parameter `lambda`, which represents the average rate with which events occur.
+The link function is `log(y)`. where `y` is the count response variable.
+The conditional mean being modeled is the average number of events per unit time (the conditional rate).
+Since this is an average, it can take on non-integer fractional values, even though the response variable is restricted to integer values.
+This is similar to the case of logistic regression, where the response variable can only take on the two values `0` and `1`, but the conditional mean being modeled is the estimated proportion of `1`s, which can be any real number between zero and one.
+The variance of a Poisson distribution with a rate of `lambda` is also `lambda`, so the residuals are not expected to be homoskedastic, but to follow a simple predictable monotonic relationship with the conditional mean:

 ```
 rm(list=ls())
 set.seed(1)

+## regularly spaced sequence of lambdas, and the corresponding poisson variance, estimated
+##   from 1e5 random draws from the corresponding Poisson distribution:
 lambdas <- seq(from=0, to=100, by=1)
 f <- function(lambda.i) var(rpois(1e5, lambda=lambda.i))
 s2 <- sapply(lambdas, f)

+## plot the observed rate (lambda) vs. variance and cyan line where rate == variance:
 par(mfrow=c(1, 1))
-plot(x=lambdas, y=s2)
+plot(x=lambdas, y=s2, xlab='rate', ylab='variance')
 lines(x=lambdas, y=lambdas, col='cyan')

 ```

-Overdispersion diagnosed by ...; may be caused by missing variables; or maybe the error model is not right, and the negative binomial (which has greater dispersion) is better.
-Another problem is excess zeros.
-A different 'zero-inflated' model (beyond this course) can be considered.
-Also, sometimes zero truncated, so a different model also needed there.

-Fit a model to some count data:
+Here we show how to fit a Poisson model to some count data, generate parametric p-values on coefficients and terms, retrieve the deviance (equivalent of the sum-of-squares for regular linear regression), retrieve the AIC, and make predictions for a test-set.
+For count data, we can use the model mean-squared error (MSE) as a reasonable metric for predictive performance as well as model selection.

 ```
 library('caret')